-Just four days after unit's return to France from Belgium, on October 12 of 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to take to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Just four days after unit's return to France from Belgium, on October 12 of 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to take to the offensive; it was at a place called Gueudecourt, the vestiges of a village at a dozen kilometres to the south-east of Beaumont-Hamel.

-The encounter was to prove to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.
+The encounter was to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.